 Credit cards have notoriously high-interest rates, as do many store cards.
 Personal loans, however, generally offer low-interest rates.

-When choosing a consolidation loan, aim for an interest rate that is lower than the average of your current debts’ interest rates.
+When choosing consolidation loans, aim for an interest rate that is lower than the average of your current debts’ interest rates.

 If all of your current debts are on credit cards, consolidating your balances onto a new credit card (called a balance transfer) may be the debt consolidation option for you.